Sorry, you need to enable JavaScript to visit this website.

 Other

-Full and active participation in all elements of the course is required, including residential week assessments, participation in group projects, and presentations for the dissertation.
+Full and active participation in all elements of the course is required, including attendance at residential weeks, participation in group projects, and presentations for the dissertation.

 Apply Now